Mobile Device Management

 - Manage application permissions, including access to camera and SD card;

-- Adjust multiple device settings (GPS, Bluetooth, Wi-Fi);
+- Adjust various device settings (GPS, Bluetooth, Wi-Fi);

 - Retrieve device information (i.e., network and battery traffic).